smathot/stimulus-sets/stimulus-sets.md

 There are many sets of pictures and videos available that have been rated and standardized in various ways.
 These can be immensely useful as stimuli in psychological experiments.

 The source of this overview can be found at <https://github.com/smathot/stimulus-sets/>.
-Feel free to submit additions, improvements, and corrections. *Last update: %-- exec: "date +%x" --%*
+Feel free to submit additions, improvements, and corrections.

 ## Overview